ReinVelt/loraap/Documentation/README.md

 Both components are available at AliExpress for 6-7 euro.
 The complete kit  with antenna and a nice casing will be available soon at http://mechanicape.nl. ![Lora receiver][receiver]

+### Lora receiver Firmware
+The receiver module uses an ESP8266 microcontroller to decode LoraWan messages to JSON and send these JSON messages to a Android device using the USB-OTG port.
+The firmware for the microcontroller is compatible with the Arduino development environment.
+The sourcecode and binaries for the firmware are located in the Firmware folder in the root of this project.